lipinskipawel/maelstrom-java/README.md

 ## Features

-Currently, we are supporting 3 workloads
+Currently, the library is supporting 3 workloads

 - echo
 - unique-ids